-7.2.1 The potential to create an integrated sustainable transport network, linking railway stations, places of employment, new residential developments and existing development in the wider Brentwood area is key to assist in achieving a reduction in car dependency and influence other travel, where there is capacity already available or where it can be created through
+7.2.1 The potential to create an integrated sustainable transport network, linking railway stations, places of employment, new residential developments and existing development in the wider Brentwood area is key to achieving a reduction in car dependency.
+These elements can also influence other travel, where there is capacity already available or where it can be created through various travel initiatives.
+These will have an impact on travel, both related to specific